The department offers degree programs and courses in areas within Computing and Mathematical Sciences at all levels of

 CMS faculty participate in five graduate programs: Applied + Computational Mathematics, Computer Science, Computing + Mathematical Sciences, and Control + Dynamical Systems.
 This span of disciplines encourages interactions within the department and across most of the Caltech and JPL campuses.
 We also offer different graduate subject minors: a minor in Applied + Computational Mathematics, a minor in Computational Science + Engineering, minor in Computer Science, as well as a minor in Control + Dynamical Systems for graduate students who wish to further their knowledge in Computational Science and Applied Mathematics.

-Applications for graduate studies are reviewed and evaluated for admission (and financial aid) each year starting on December 15th, after all credentials (including recommendation letters and official copies of test scores) have been received.
-GRE scores are required (applicants should take the GRE in September to allow enough time for Caltech to receive the scores by December).
+Applications for graduate studies are reviewed and evaluated for admission (and financial aid) each year starting on December 1, after all credentials (including recommendation letters and official copies of test scores) have been received.
+GRE scores are not required for applications for the 2021-2022 academic year.
 The Graduate Admission Committee usually decides on admissions by the end of February.

 Applications are encouraged from all fields; however, applicants should be aware that our program is quite mathematically and scientifically oriented, and students are expected to catch up on their field of studies by the end of the first year.
 Students who hold a PhD degree from another institution are not normally admitted to graduate standing at Caltech to pursue a second PhD degree.